aws-amplify/docs/js/tutorials/photo-albums-in-react/index.md

 ## Overview

+This tutorial is in preview to provide an end-to-end, real-world app with Amplify.
+Your feedback is welcome via our [issue tracker](https://github.com/aws-amplify/amplify-js/issues/new).
+{: .callout .callout--info}

 In this tutorial, you will create a cloud-enabled "Photo Albums" app in React that lets users browse & upload photos.